-Declaring Entities that wish to make payment of duties, Goods and Services Tax (GST) or other miscellaneous fees from your bank account to Singapore Customs directly (instead of through their Declaring Agent), and all Declaring Agents must apply for an Inter-Bank GIRO (IBG) with Singapore Customs.
+Declaring Entities that wish to make payment of duties, taxes, fees, penalties and other charges on services offered by Singapore Customs from your bank account to Singapore Customs directly (instead of through their Declaring Agent), and all Declaring Agents must apply for an Inter-Bank GIRO (IBG) with Singapore Customs.

-The bank account must be linked to your entity's Unique Entity Number and savings or current account under one of the IBG participating banks listed in The Association of Banks in Singapore's website.
+The bank account must be linked to your entity's Unique Entity Number and under one of the IBG participating banks listed in The Association of Banks in Singapore's website.

 The processing of the application usually takes three to four weeks.

 When the IBG application is approved, the Primary Contact (or the Secondary Contact should transmission to Primary Contact fails) registered in your Customs Account will receive a fax or email notification.

 If you have an existing IBG with Singapore Customs and wish to change the bank account used for your IBG, you are required to submit a new IBG application.